USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch08_input_files.md

 OMI ozone column data by latitude and longitude for use in the inline photolysis calculations.
 CMAQ is distributed with ozone columns from 1978 to 2015.
 The data are 22.5°x10° gridded ozone columns in Dobson units.
 [Table 8-12](#Table8-12) lists the format of the OMI data file.

 <a id=Table8-12></a>

+** >> Comment <<** DW: For the OMI part, please ask Bill to double check.
+He might have update with respect to data year as well as data resolution.

 **Table 8-12.
 OMI data format**